Interactions-as-a-Service/d1-orm/guides/models.md

 ### Inserting Data

 There are two methods used to insert data into the database.
 The first is {@link Model.InsertOne}, which will insert a single row, and the second is {@link Model.InsertMany}, which will insert multiple rows.
 Both accept an optional boolean parameter instructing the [Query Building](/guides/query-building) to generate `INSERT or REPLACE` instead of just `INSERT`.
 This mechanism differs from [Upsert](/guides/upserting) by its requirement of only replacing records based on the primary key.

+All columns specified in the model as `DataTypes.BOOLEAN` will be stored in the database as integer values where `false = 0, true = 1`.

 #### InsertOne()